gitbuh/jsontool/README.md

 ## Overview

-jsontool exposes a simple API for producing and consuming JSON data:
+jsontool provides a simple API for producing and consuming JSON data:

 - `jsontool::var`: a variant class representing a piece of JSON data.
 - `jsontool::parse`: convert a JSON string to a `jsontool::var`.